Lobbieinc/slate/source/index.html.md

 # Forms

-The structure of a Form returned from Lobbie includes Form Answers.
+The structure of a [Form](#form) returned from Lobbie includes [Form Answers](#form-answer).

 Form Answers can be found under the key `data.answers`.
-Answers that are mapped to structured fields using Lobbie Form Attributes can be found at the `data.answers.mapped` key.
+Answers that are mapped to structured fields using [Lobbie Form Attribute](#lobbie-form-attribute) can be found at the `data.answers.mapped` key.

 The structure of a key for a Form Answer is as follows: `fe:{form_id}:{form_element_id}`.
-The key tells us that the Form Answer belongs on the Form associated with `{form_id}`, which itself is associated with a Patient, and that the "question" the Patient answered is represented by the Form Element retrived from `{form_element_id}`.
+The key tells us that the Form Answer belongs on the Form associated with `{form_id}`, which itself is associated with a Patient, and that the "question" the Patient answered is represented by the [Form Element](#form-element) retrived from `{form_element_id}`.

-For example, looking at the response on the right side, the key `fe:8:1` means that the Patient has answered "Taco" on their Form with an ID of 8 to the Form Element of ID 1.
+For example, looking at the response to the [Get a Specific Form request](#get-a-specific-form) below, the key `fe:8:1` means that the Patient has answered "Taco" on their Form with an ID of 8 to the Form Element of ID 1.

 ## Get a Specific Form